freelawproject/free.law/content/what-is-a-pacer-page.md

 Tags: PACER, transparency
 Status: draft

-As most readers of this blog know, PACER is a website run by the Administrative Office of the Courts (AO) that [hosts over a billion documents][b] from the Federal District and Circuit courts.
+As most readers of this blog know, PACER is a system run by the Administrative Office of the Courts (AO) that [hosts over a billion documents][b] from the Federal District and Circuit courts.
 The system was created in the nineties and was set up with a paywall so that you pay for every bit of data that you receive.
+The idea of the fees, as established by the E-Government Act, is that the AO could use them to recoup the cost of running the PACER.

+The size of the fees has varied over the years, but they've always gone up, and they've always been assessed roughly as follows:

-For example, if you do a search, you pay by the number of search results returned.
-If you download one of the PDFs in PACER, you pay by the page.
-And if you look at a list of documents within a case (the "docket" for that case), you pay by the length of that docket.
+1. If you do a search, you pay by the number of search results returned.
+You don't know the price of a search in advance of placing it, sorry.

+1. If you download one of the PDFs in PACER, you pay by the page.

+1. If you look at a list of documents within a case (the "docket" for that case), you pay by the length of that docket.

 The pricing of PDFs is pretty clear: 10 cents per page with a cap at three dollars.
 Got it.
 But the price of the dockets and of the search results is perplexing.
-Dockets and search results are also priced per page, but unlike a PDF, there are no *pages* per se --- These are webpages, not PDFs.
+Dockets and search results are also priced per page, but unlike a PDF, there ***are no pages***---these are webpages, not PDFs.
 So I began to wonder: What *is* a page of PACER data?
 When I get charged for a search result or for a docket, what exactly am I paying for?
-How are pages computed?
+How are pages calculated?

-To get to the bottom of this, I spent a little time talking with the folks who run PACER, and I present the results of those discussions below.
-But before I begin, I'll tell you the punchline: PACER is charging for content page by page, but they won't define what a page actually is.
+To get to the bottom of this, I spent a little time talking with the AO, and I present the results of those discussions below.
+But before I begin, I'll tell you the punchline: PACER is charging for content page by page, but they won't define how pages are actually measured.
 This gives them the capability to change how pages are computed in order to drive up their revenue.
 It makes them vulnerable to lawsuits, and indeed such a suit is progressing in the Court of Federal Claims.[^1]

 We don't know if the underlying methods of pricing have ever changed and we probably never will, but with courts being strapped for cash, we do know that there's motivation to do so.
-The AO's unwillingness to discuss this topic is troubling, since it forms the core of their pricing.
+The AO's unwillingness to discuss this topic is troubling since it forms the core of their pricing.
 We hope that they will consider providing more details about this question.

 ## Getting Towards an Answer

-My inquiry about this began with a phone call to the PACER service center, where I got the following answer: Dockets are charged based on the number of pages that would be printed if you sent them to your printer.
+My inquiry about this began with a phone call to the PACER service center, where I got the following answer (paraphrasing):

+> Dockets are charged based on the number of pages that would be printed if you sent them to your printer.

 This was clearly wrong, so I pushed back: "Does that mean that if I increase my font size, I have to pay more because it would print more pages?"
 This stumped the person on the phone, and I was told I should send an email with my question instead.
 Fair enough:

 > When I download a PDF, it's quite clear what a page is, but when I look at a docket or search results, it's not so clear.
 Is this based on the font size that I have in my browser?
 Is it based on the kilobytes of data that I download?
 Is it based on the number of characters in the HTML?
 I'm really trying to understand this, because it feels very arbitrary.